The Jackbox Party Pack: The Jackbox Party Pack 10 (2023)

-FixyText is for 3–8 players.
+FixyText is for 3 to 8 players.
 The objective is for players to create chaotic responses to text messages created by the host.
 Players are split into two groups and are assigned a template to type on.
 During the typing phase, players can move their cursor around the message, but cannot backspace or delete their messages, making any words they leave behind permanent.
-After typing is over, a text-to-speech voice reads out the entire message and the non-typing players vote on what words they like the most.
+After typing is over, a text-to-speech voice reads out the entire message and the non-typing players and the audience vote on what words they like the most.
 The player with the most points after three rounds wins.

-Dodo Re Mi is for 1–9 players and is a rhythm game themed around birds.
+Dodo Re Mi is for 1 to 9 players and is a rhythm game themed around birds.
 Unlike previous games by Jackbox Games, Dodo Re Mi can be played for as many rounds as desired.
 Players can choose a selection of public domain songs, songs from previous Jackbox Party Packs, or original compositions made specially for the game, totaling 32 songs.
 Players unlock more songs by completing goals in-game, or can choose to unlock all songs with an option in settings.
 After a song is selected, players then choose an instrument, each having their own melody group and difficulty level.
 Once the song begins, players sync their device with the game screen when the host shouts "Tap Tap Tap".
 After everyone has played their notes, players are then taken to a "music-loving carnivorous plant", and each note that a player has played correctly feeds the plant.
 If players successfully feed the plant up to five stars, the group survives, but if they fall short of this goal, the plant eats the group.
 Depending on the players' performance, they can also reach gold status with a song.
 The host then has the option to either retry the song, go to a new song, or end their session.
 When the host chooses to end the game, the players are shown a result screen, denoting the player who had the longest combo, the player in last place, and the player who won with the highest score.